Dr. Shirley's History Pages

 30 BC - AD 14

-Octavian takes the name Augustus and founds the Roman Empire
+Octavian took the name Augustus and founded the Roman Empire

-construction of the system of straight Roman roads to facilitate movement of the army throughout the Empire begins
+Construction of the system of straight Roman roads to facilitate movement of the army throughout the Empire began

 20 BC

-Herod the Great starts to rebuild and extend the Temple in Jerusalem.
+Herod the Great started to rebuild and extend the Temple in Jerusalem.
 The project continued until AD 62

 13 BC - 41 AD